jjializhu/eMut/eMut_Tutorial.md

 # Tutorial for eMut

 ## Introduction
-The eMut, an integrated pipeline for detecting, imputing, and characterizing non-coding mutations in CREs with functional consequences at the single-cell level.
+The eMut, an integrated pipeline for detecting, imputing, and characterizing non-coding mutations in cis-regulatory elements(CREs) with functional consequences at the single-cell level.

 ![image](https://github.com/jjializhu/eMut/blob/main/Figures/eMut_workflow.png)